BlainJonesACC/CTI110-Python-Contanner/README.md

 # CS 101: Intro to Python

 Pre-requisites: Please make sure you are running Python 3.8.x for this class.

-# Course Objectives
+## Course Objectives

 - To understand the basic concepts of computer programming in a high-level language.
 - To understand and become familiar with a number of simple data structures.
 - To be able to test and debug programs.

-# Dev Containers in Education
+## Dev Containers in Education

 A sample project demonstrating the use of development containers in education.
-This project includes a preconfigured Python dev container and two sample Python programming assignments.
+This project includes a pre-configured Python dev container and two sample Python programming assignments.

 For more information about developing in remote containers in Visual Studio Code, check out the [remote documentation](https://code.visualstudio.com/docs/remote/containers).

-## Contributing
+### Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit <https://cla.opensource.microsoft.com>.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions